NervanaSystems/ngraph/doc/sphinx/source/backends/overview.rst

 Additional resources for device or framework-specific configurations:

+.. _opencl:

 OpenCL
 ------

-OpenCL is needed for the :doc:`plaidml-ng-api/index`; this is not needed if you have only a CPU backend.
+OpenCL is only needed for the :doc:`plaidml-ng-api/index`; it is not needed when using CPU backend.

 #.
 Install the latest Linux driver for your system.
 You can find a list
    of drivers at https://software.intel.com/en-us/articles/opencl-drivers;